-Since the employer or sponsor acts as plan administrator, they are responsible for summary plan descriptions and are held liable for any faults.
+Since the employer or sponsor acts as a plan administrator, they are responsible for summary plan descriptions and are held liable for any faults.
 Insurance carriers must pay claims, which is why employers often falsely assume that they provide SPDs, too.
 However, even when insurers provide benefit booklets describing their plan to participants, they still don't assume liability for SPDs.

-Who Must be Furnished with SPDs and/or Summary of Materials Modifications (SMMs)?
+Who Must be Furnished With SPDs and/or Summary of Materials Modifications (SMMs)?